brianpos/UploadFIG/README.md

   --version                                                  Show version information -?, -h, --help                                             Show help and usage information
 ```

+> **Note:** The `-otb` and `-ocb` flag has some limitations, and is not a full replacement for the direct deployment of the IG to the server.
+> It is not able to cleanly handle the conditional updates that are required for canonical resources, and will not be able to update the server with the correct resource ID.
+> The actual update process to a server compares the content with what is already deployed, and only updates the content if it has changed.
+> Along with safely managing the resources IDs and canonical Versions.
+Without knowing what is already on the server, this is not possible to correctly manage.

 ## Installation
 As a dotnet tool installation is done through the commandline which will download the latest version from nuget.org